CrazyBytesVE/QS-Modded/README.md

 ## Compatibility
 - Android 12-13
 - Has only been tested on AOSP style ROMs.
 It will not work on graphical overlays such as Miui and the like.

+## Instructions
+- Install the zip downloaded from the Releases section in Magisk and reboot.

 ## Download
 - https://github.com/CrazyBytesVE/QS-Modded/releases